swaptacular/swpt_accounts/protocol.rst

 change_ts : date-time
-   The moment at which the latest meaningful change in the state of the account happened.
+   The moment at which the latest meaningful change in the state of the account has happened.
 For a given account, later `AccountChange`_ messages MUST have later or equal ``change_ts``, compared to earlier messages.

 change_seqnum : int32
    The sequential number of the message.
 For a given account, later